campfireunion/docs/docs/2023.2/studio/how-tos.md

 [[> Show tools / AI Script Creator]]

 ## Characters
 Choose the right character for your content.
-Select from our preloaded characters, use the Ready Player Me avatar creator, or make and import your own.
+Select from our preloaded characters, use the Ready Player Me avatar creator, or make and import your own to use in Flipside Studio.

 [[> Characters / How to embody characters]]